 Job Title – Programme Manager

 Based – Lancashire, England

-Previous Experience – Samara started working with children and young people in 2015.
-She started in career in therapeutic children’s homes and since then has specialised in working with young people with complex needs.
+Previous Experience – Samara started working with children and young people in 2005.
+She started her career in therapeutic children’s homes and since then has specialised in working with young people with complex needs.
 Samara has been with Barnardo’s since 2012, working predominantly as a manager in Childrens Services but more recently, spent time in the Digital team learning about our digital offer.
 She is a champion of continuous learning & development and mentors both staff and carer experienced young people alongside her main role.